CyphrRiot/garp/README.md

 ## Behavior and UI

-- Matching is unordered within a distance window (default: 100 characters).
+Matching is unordered within a distance window (default: 5000 characters).
 If all terms appear within that window anywhere in the file, the file matches.
-- During search, the TUI shows:
-    - A header with the ASCII logo, search terms, and environment info
-    - A live progress line: `⏳ Processing (N/M): /path/to/current/file`
-    - A scrolling results box (file details and excerpts)
-    - A non‑scrolling status area above the footer (e.g., “📋 Found N files with matches” and prompts)
-    - Footer with navigation hints
+During search, the TUI shows: - A header with ASCII "GARP" logo + version, target line listing supported extensions, engine line with live Concurrency: N • Go Heap • Resident • CPU, elapsed time (“Searching” while loading; “Search” after completion), and search terms line - A live progress line: `⏳ Discovery [count/total]: path` or `⏳ Processing [count/total]: path` - A scrolling results box (file details and excerpts) - A non‑scrolling status area above the footer (e.g., “📋 Found N files with matches” and prompts) - Footer with navigation hints

 - Navigation keys:
     - Next file: `n`, `y`, `space`, or `enter`